In another word, Deaf gain.

 "In this experiment, Chinese pseudo-characters were written in the air with a light-emitting diode, which created a continuous stream of movement.
 Deaf signers (both Chinese and American) were significantly better than their hearing counterparts at perceiving the underlying segments of these pseudo-characters.
 Figure 2b [above] shows the contrast between first-grade Chinese hearing and deaf children on this task.
 Furthermore, Neville has shown that deaf signers have a heightened ability to detect the direction of movement in the periphery of vision (Neville, 1988)." (p 141)

 A study (Newmann, et al) shows that there is a critical period of time for the right angular gyrus (AG) in signed language acquisition.
-Both native deaf and hearing signers show activation of the right angular gyrus when listening ASL.
+Both native deaf and hearing signers (who acquired the native signed language during the first years of language acquistion) show activation of the right angular gyrus when listening ASL.